2 August, 2025 Dr Ari Ende

 Desexing your pet can help prevent certain illnesses, such as mammary cancer and uterine infections in females and prostate problems in males.

 From a behavioural perspective, desexing can reduce roaming, aggression and urine marking in males and prevent mating behaviour and false pregnancy in females.
-By reducing the desire to roam you are also reducing the risk of your cat being hit by a car.
+By reducing the desire to roam, you are also reducing the risk of your cat being hit by a car.

-And there is also a financial saving when you desex your pet as local councils charge less for registration of desexed pets.
+And there is also a financial saving when you desex your pet, as local councils charge less for registration of desexed pets.

 What is involved in the desexing process?